Introduction to Couples Counselling four day course

 Counsellor attending London course.

-‘Fabulously informative workshop on the how to and why of setting up as a couples counsellor.
+♦ ‘Fabulously informative workshop on the how to and why of setting up as a couples counsellor.
 I recommend it highly.
-Excellent, with brilliant handouts’ (Tara, therapist, London)
+Excellent, with brilliant handouts‘ (Tara, therapist and supervisor, London)

 Working with Domestic Violence